Johann Reuchlin: Teaching and writing career

 In 1496, Duke Eberhard I of Württemberg died, and enemies of Reuchlin had the ear of his successor, Duke Heinrich of Württemberg (formerly Heinrich Count of Württemberg-Mömpelgard).
-He was glad, therefore, hastily to follow the invitation of Johann von Dalberg (1445–1503), the scholarly bishop of Worms, and flee to Heidelberg, which was then the seat of the Rhenish Society In this court of letters Reuchlin's appointed function was to make translations from the Greek authors, in which his reading was already extremely wide.
-Though Reuchlin had no public office as teacher, he was for much of his life the real centre of all Greek and Hebrew teaching in Germany.
+He was glad, therefore, hastily to follow the invitation of Johann von Dalberg (1445–1503), the scholarly bishop of Worms, and flee to Heidelberg, which was then the seat of the Rhenish Society.
+In this court of letters Reuchlin's appointed function was to make translations from the Greek authors, in which his reading was already extremely wide.
+Though Reuchlin had no public office as a teacher, he was for much of his life the real centre of all Greek and Hebrew teaching in Germany.
 To carry out this work he provided a series of aids for beginners and others.
 He never published a Greek grammar, but he had one in manuscript for use with his pupils, and also published several little elementary Greek books.
 Reuchlin, it may be noted, pronounced Greek as his native teachers had taught him to do, i.e., in the modern Greek fashion.
 This pronunciation, which he defends in De recta Latini Graecique sermonis pronuntiatione (1528), came to be known, in contrast to that used by Desiderius Erasmus, as the Reuchlinian.

-At Heidelberg Reuchlin had many private pupils, among whom Franz von Sickingen is the best known name.
-With the monks he had never been liked; at Stuttgart also his great enemy was the Augustinian Conrad Holzinger.
+At Heidelberg, Reuchlin had many private pupils, among whom Franz von Sickingen is the best-known name.
+With the monks he had never been liked; at Stuttgart, his great adversary was the Augustinian Conrad Holzinger.
 On this man he took a scholar's revenge in his first Latin comedy Sergius, a satire on worthless monks and false relics.
-Through Dalberg, Reuchlin came into contact with Philip, Count Palatine of the Rhine, who employed him to direct the studies of his sons, and in 1498 gave him the mission to Rome which has been already noticed as fruitful for Reuchlin's progress in Hebrew.
-He came back laden with Hebrew books, and found when he reached Heidelberg that a change of government had opened the way for his return to Stuttgart, where his wife had remained all along.
-His friends had now again the upper hand, and knew Reuchlin's value.
-In 1500, or perhaps in 1502, he was given a very high judicial office in the Swabian League, which he held till 1512, when he retired to a small estate near Stuttgart.
+Through Dalberg, Reuchlin came into contact with Philip, Count Palatine of the Rhine, who employed him to direct the studies of his sons, and in 1498 gave him the mission to Rome, which has been already noticed as fruitful for Reuchlin's progress in Hebrew.
+He came back laden with Hebrew books and found when he reached Heidelberg that a change of government had opened the way for his return to Stuttgart, where his wife had remained all along.
+His friends had now again the upper hand and knew Reuchlin's value.
+In 1500, or perhaps in 1502, he was given a very high judicial office in the Swabian League, which he held until 1512, when he retired to a small estate near Stuttgart.